usnistgov/O-RAN-Testbed-Automation/README.md

 sudo apt-get update && sudo apt-get upgrade -y
 ```

-If using VirtualBox, insert the Guest Additions CD image then install the Guest Additions with the following commands, and reboot.
+If using VirtualBox, insert the Guest Additions CD image and install the Guest Additions with the on-screen prompt or the following commands, then reboot.

 ```console
 sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)